 English: A thousand souls attended the concert.

-Notes on this word: Un mil is never used in Spanish as it would sound redundant.
-The only time that we use a numeral in front of the word mil in Spanish is after 1000 thus in Spanish, we say: mil, dos mil, tres mil, cuatro mil, etc. In contrast, we say un mil, dos mil, tres mil, cuatro mil, etc in Chabacano.
+Un mil is never used in Spanish as it would sound redundant.
+The only time that we use a numeral in front of the word mil in Spanish is after 1000 thus in Spanish, we say mil, dos mil, tres mil, cuatro mil, etc. In contrast, we say un mil, dos mil, tres mil, cuatro mil, etc in Chabacano.

 As you may have noticed, we use the word gente in Chabacano to mean person.
 In Spanish though, gente is a collective noun referring to a group of people.

-In Spanish, un and una are used in front of nouns to mean a or an (an apple, a pillow).
+In Spanish, un, and una are used in front of nouns to mean 'a' or 'an' (an apple, a pillow).
 When it is masculine, you use un and una, when it is feminine.
 In Chabacano though, only un is used.
-Una never appears in Chabacano.
 Here are some examples: